Budget Information and Communications

 Overview of Taxes – Video explaining how school taxes work

 Notice on the full value tax rate below how we have gone from one of the highest rates to the lowest rate in the region over time.
+We remain one of the lowest as we solve the revenue deficit.

 Capital Refinance Document from 2016 (Debt Service Payments)